AdaptiveConsulting/aeron-io-samples/docker/readme.md

 > **Note**: Assumes Docker Compose 2 is available.

+Unless otherwise stated all commands should be run from the `<project root>/docker` directory.

 This will start a three-node cluster, with 2 admin containers.
 The cluster nodes will run an election, selecting one of the nodes as the leader.